Vought XF5U-1 - The Flying Pancake

 Conclusion | Why it should be in the game

 The Vought XF5U-1 was an experimental US Navy fighter aircraft designed for the Navy to explore and test its maneuverability and low-aspect ratio platform with short takeoff and landing capability.
 It was canceled in 1947, with only two prototypes built and a few short hops completed.
 I feel this aircraft is the best fit to become an upcoming battle pass or seasonal event vehicle, given the circumstances of the XF5U’s history.
 It would be a unique aircraft in War Thunder, as it has no wings and only has a flat disc-shaped fuselage with ailavators.
 The flight model would be incredibly amusing and wicked since it has a short takeoff and landing capability and could hold low stall speed at a high angle of attack.
-With its small wing area, it would have a high maneuverability, with durable structural strength excelling in withholding significant damage.
+With its small wing area, it would have high maneuverability, with durable structural strength, excelling in withstanding significant damage.
 That’s why I think it’s best to come as the rare premium aircraft that would attract the great interest of dedicated completionists.

 Sources